permissions-dispatcher/PermissionsDispatcher/README.md

 ## Support

 PermissionsDispatcher is supported on **API levels 4 and up**, with which you get support for annotating `android.app.Activity` and `android.support.v4.app.Fragment` sub-classes out of the box.

 In case you rely on `android.app.Fragment` in your app, you can use these with PermissionsDispatcher as well!
 Simply add a dependency on the `support-v13` library alongside PermissionsDispatcher in your project, and it will enable support for native fragments.

-## License
+## Licence

 ```
 Copyright 2015 Shintaro Katafuchi, Marcel Schnelle